2026 Fruit

 Hardy Black- Thornless, bears clusters of large, sweet and juicy fruits on spiny canes

-Blueberries Min.2 varieties for best production,For A soil use old sawdust/pine needles,never use lime. $29.99
+Blueberries Min.2 varieties for best production,For soil use old sawdust/pine needles,never use lime. $29.99

 Horseraddish Horseradish Sun, keep well water.
 A very invasive,plant where can be controlled $16.99